Deep Learning as the Disciplined Construction of Tame Objects

 Let $x(\mu)$ denote a solution to the auxiliary problem (called the \emph{central path}); this might not exist or be uniquely defined.
 Under this setup, the main result follows easily from \cref{existence_onesided_lim_omin}: \begin{itemize} \item Suppose $f,g,\beta$ are definable in an o-minimal structure.
 If $x(\mu)$ is well-defined and bounded for sufficiently small $\mu>0$, then the central path $x(\mu)$ converges as $\mu\downarrow 0$. \end{itemize} A similar result was also proved in~\cite{Halicka02} in the semialgebraic setting using the so-called \emph{curve selection lemma}, a version of \cref{definableChoice}.
 See~\cite{DrummondPeterzil02,Halicka02} for a further discussion of the history of this problem. \end{example}

 We also have a set-valued version of \cref{existence_onesided_lim_omin}:

-\begin{lemma}[Existence of one-sided Painlev\'{e}-Kuratowski limits] Suppose $X\subseteq\R^{n+1}$ is definable, viewed as a definable family $(X_t)_{t\in\R}$ of definable sets $X_t\subseteq\R^n$ ($t\in\R$).
-Then the one-sided Painlev\'{e}ve-Kuratowski limit (cf.~\cite[4]{rockafellar2009variational}) of this family exists and is definable:
+\begin{lemma}[Existence of one-sided Painlev\'{e}-Kuratowski limits] Suppose $X\subseteq\R^{n+1}$ is definable in the o-minimal structure $\mathcal{R}$, viewed as a definable family $(X_t)_{t\in\R}$ of definable sets $X_t\subseteq\R^n$ ($t\in\R$).
+Then the one-sided Painlev\'{e}ve-Kuratowski limit (cf.~\cite[4]{rockafellar2009variational}) of this family exists and is definable in $\mathcal{R}$:

 \end{lemma}